bearhedge/APE-YOLO/design_guidelines.md

 ## Do's and Don'ts

 ### Do:
-✅ Use Orbitron for all text
+✅ Use Century Gothic for all text
 ✅ Maintain monochrome palette
 ✅ Apply 1px hairline borders (border-white/10)
 ✅ Use rounded-2xl for cards